-The Department of Regional Development, Manufacturing and Water (DRDMW) and the Advanced Materials and Battery Council (AMBC) have partnered with ICN to release of the Australian Battery Supply Chain Database, in support of the Queensland Battery Industry strategy.
+The Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development (DNRMMRRD) and the Advanced Materials and Battery Council (AMBC) have partnered with ICN to release of the Australian Battery Supply Chain Database, in support of the Queensland Battery Industry strategy.

 Through strong partnerships between industry and government, Queensland is in an enviable position to grow a sustainable battery supply chain to meet local and domestic demand for stationary storage to support renewable energy use and for specialist applications like defence and mining.
 Queensland's critical minerals and mining expertise will attract investment in mineral refining, processing and advanced material and cell manufacturing.